shray-ya-sing/doclayer/typescript-wrapper/README.md

 # DocLayer TypeScript/JavaScript Wrapper

-TypeScript/JavaScript bindings for the DocLayer PowerPoint generation library.
-This package uses the Python wrapper as a bridge to generate PowerPoint files from Node.js.
+TypeScript/JavaScript bindings for the DocLayer PowerPoint library.
+Generate, extract, edit, and render PowerPoint presentations from Node.js.
+This package uses the Python wrapper as a bridge to access the full DocLayer.Core functionality.

 ## Installation